eclipse-iceoryx/iceoryx/iceoryx_examples/icehello/README.md

 auto loanResult = publisher.loan();
 ```

-If loaning was successful, we increment all three values in `RadarObject` and `publish()` to the subscriber application:
+If loaning was successful, we assign the incremented counter to all three values in `RadarObject` and `publish()` to the subscriber application:

 ```cpp
 if (!loanResult.has_error())